In Washington State, wrongful death is “when the death of a person is caused by the wrongful act, neglect, or default of another person.” For example:

 How PCVA can help

 PCVA’s experienced attorneys can help you understand your options for pursuing compensation and damages from those who have caused the death of a loved one.
-If you would like to speak with a PCVA lawyer, complete our intake form or call us at (253) 948-3199 or (206) 536-2850.
+If you would like to speak with a PCVA lawyer, complete our online form or call us at (253) 948-3199 or (206) 536-2850.

 How much does PCVA charge?